jby1993/SelfReconCode/README.md

 To download the [SMPL](https://smpl.is.tue.mpg.de/) models from [here](https://mailustceducn-my.sharepoint.com/:f:/g/personal/jby1993_mail_ustc_edu_cn/EqosuuD2slZCuZeVI2h4RiABguiaB4HkUBusnn_0qEhWjQ?e=c6r4KS) and move pkls to smpl_pytorch/model.

 ## Run on PeopleSnapshot Dataset
-### Prepross
+The preprocessing of PeopleSnapshot is described here.
+If you want to optimize your own data, you can run [VideoAvatar](https://graphics.tu-bs.de/people-snapshot) to get the initial SMPL estimation, then follow the preprocess.
+Or, you can use your own SMPL initialization and normal prediction method then use SelfRecon to reconstruct.
-The preprocessing of PeopleSnapshot is described here, and you can follow the method to process your own data.
+### Preprocess
 Download the [Dataset](https://graphics.tu-bs.de/people-snapshot) and unzip it to some ROOT.
 Run the following code to extract data for female-3-casual, for example.
 ```bash
 python people_snapshot_process.py --root $ROOT/people_snapshot_public/female-3-casual --save_root $ROOT/female-3-casual